All Episodes

 We also don't understand how these AI systems work because it's too complicated to just measure.

-Some of the most stunning results of the development of this scaling up of these systems have been the emergent capabilities so that I believe it was GPT-4 showed a kind of emergent capability to do mediocre math, to solve puzzles, to find their way through mazes.
+Some of the most stunning results of the development of the scaling up of these systems have been the emergent capabilities so that I believe it was GPT-4 showed a kind of emergent capability to do mediocre math, to solve puzzles, to find their way through mazes.

-One of the more sinister emergent capabilities is deception and this is something you focused a lot on.
+One of the more sinister emergent capabilities is deception.

 Can you give us a few examples and kind of explain to the best of your ability how this happens?

-Why do AIs seek to deceive people who are interacting with them.
+Why do AIs seek to deceive people who are interacting with them?

-Yeah, so AIs have goals just as humans have goals.
+Yeah, so AIs have goals, just as humans have goals.

 And there's a specific term within our research and within the AI area called alignment faking, which is essentially an AI system that appears to be good, appears to be being honest, and appears to have the goals that you would want it to have, but is actually hiding its true goals.

-And alignment faking is a big problem because if you have a system that we cannot observe, we can't go inside just like you can't go into the brain and understand exactly why a person does what they do.
+And alignment faking is a big problem because if you have a system that we cannot observe, we can't go inside of, just like you can't go into the brain and understand exactly why a person does what they do.

 We can't do that with these AI systems.

-And we also can't ask the system if it is aligned because it may be hiding its own internal goals that obviously creates huge risks.
+And we also cannot ask the system if it is aligned because it may be hiding its own internal goals.

 So an area of research that we're focused on is basically how do you reduce deception within these models so that you can understand whether they are alignment faking or not and whether they are aligned and have them expose their goals to you in the same way that you would want to have a person be honest with you and truthful and tell you what their goals are.

-that as these systems keep advancing in capability, that the attempt to interpret them, to control them, to understand what their motives, so to speak, how confident are you that we'll keep pace?
+Given the state of the art right now in the projects you're undertaking, how confident are you that as these systems keep advancing in capability, that the attempt to interpret them, to control them, to understand what their motives, so to speak, how confident are you that will keep pace?

-So I'm confident that we have the solution to solve the problem, and this is the work that we are doing internally.
+So I'm confident that we have the solution to solve the problem.

 We just need significantly more funding to go into this space.